 And it’s true.
 Throughout the Bible, messages of Christ’s love are clear, demonstrating the passion Jesus carries for each and every one of his followers.

-This question plagues all followers from time to time but often arises most prominently in periods of turmoil in life that result in an ultimate questioning of the teachings of Christianity.
+This question plagues all followers from time to time.
+However, it often arises most prominently in periods of turmoil in life that elicit doubt in the teachings of Christianity.
 Addiction, inevitably, is one of these times.

 Christianity and Substance Abuse

 As 1 John 2:16 states, “For everything in the world—the lust of the flesh, the lust of the eyes, and the pride of life—comes not from the Father but from the world.”
 In other words, the temptations in life, like drink and drugs, are not a part of a Godly life, especially not in abundance.

 These teachings start early, especially for those dedicated to Christianity from a young age.
 The perils of sin are a common point in Sunday School, Bible Study, religion-oriented coursework, and prayer as an adult.
 The common thread sends a clear message: overindulgence is not characteristic of a good Christian.
 But what about those who do?

 Even the most devout and pious among us make mistakes and fall into the clutches of evil.
 As Romans 3:23 reminds us, “For all have sinned and fall short of the glory of God.”
 However, this reality can be hard to accept, especially when sins appear to arise out of one’s own personal weaknesses.
 It’s not uncommon for a few wrong moves to lead to a downward spiral.
 Still, it can create a rift between a believer and Christ.

 For some, the wake-up call that stems from a step toward sin is all it takes to right a wrong, beg for forgiveness, and continue on a path to righteousness.
 But for others, this is the start of a horrible habit, creating irreconcilable differences between belief and behavior.